We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

-Mononucleosis, infectious mononucleosis, or “mono,” refers to a group of symptoms that affect some people, most commonly after infection with the Epstein-Barr virus.
+Mononucleosis, infectious mononucleosis, or “mono,” refers to a group of symptoms that affect some people, most commonly after infection with the Epstein-Barr virus (EBV.
 Mono is also known as glandular fever.

-According to the Centers for Disease Control and Prevention (CDC), most people are infected with Epstein-Barr virus (EBV) at some point in their lives.
+According to the Centers for Disease Control and Prevention (CDC), most people experience infection with EBV at some point in their lives.
 Many do not develop symptoms of mono, but they become carriers.

 Symptoms can vary between age groups.
 In young children, any symptoms that appear tend to be mild.
 In teenagers and young adults, however, they can be more severe.

 Here, learn more about the symptoms and treatment of mono.

 - swollen glands in the neck or underarms